HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuredrapiIdP.md

       3. Change the value of the `url` parameter to match your Domino REST API host.

-         !!! note

-             The indicated `url` value in the JSON object above is just an example value.
+         **The indicated `url` value in the JSON object above is just an example value**.

       4. **(Optional)** Adjust the expiration time values as needed.
       5. Save the JSON file in the `keepconfig.d` directory located in your Domino data directory.

-         !!! note

          You need to create the `keepconfig.d` directory if not yet existing.

       6. Restart Domino REST API.